 Dr Jake Lever

-- Lecturer (School of Computing Science)
+- Lecturer in Natural Language Processing / Information Retrieval (School of Computing Science)

 I am a Lecturer (Assistant Professor) in the Information, Data and Analysis section in the School of Computing Science.
 My research focuses on extracting biomedical knowledge from published research literature using different natural language processing and machine learning methods.
 This helps researchers to find important research knowledge and paves the way for representing biological knowledge computationally that artificial intelligence can reason on.
 I’ve focused in areas of precision medicine which tries to tailor treatment to an individual patient’s genetics and frequently relies on the latest research findings.